Grabenkind/OpenProductManager/DOC/Documentation.md

 ![Image 1](IMG/1.png)
 *Image 1: Login prompt opens*

-The user name must be entered here and can be confirmed with the Enter key.
+The username must be entered here and can be confirmed with the Enter key.
 *By default the username is root*
 Now you are asked to enter a password.
 *By default the password is !root*